-The CUT seminar series offers a crash course in the essentials of teaching in higher ed.
-Most departments require a certain number of seminars to earn the CUT: consult the FPP website to find out about your CUT requirements.
+The Certificate in Teaching (CUT) seminar series offers a crash course in the essentials of teaching in higher ed.
+Most departments require a certain number of seminars to earn a CUT.
+Learn more about CUT requirements.

-Leading Effective Classroom Discussion?
-Questions Are the Answer with Prof. John Tillotson, Science Teaching
+Leading an Effective Classroom Discussion?
+Questions are the Answer

-- One of the critical features of an active learning environment revolves around students having opportunities to engage in productive classroom discussions about important concepts.
+One of the critical features of an active learning environment revolves around students having opportunities to engage in productive classroom discussions about important concepts.
 Classroom discourse can take on many forms and requires thoughtful consideration and planning by the instructor to be truly effective.
-This workshop will focus on facilitating effective classroom discussions using a variety of questioning strategies to promote student engagement, at the same time serving as an assessment tool for instructors.
+This workshop will focus on facilitating effective classroom discussions using a variety of questioning strategies to promote student engagement and while serving as an assessment tool for instructors.
 Participants will observe a model teaching lesson that highlights various questioning techniques in action, critique a short videotaped lesson segment regarding the instructor’s questioning skills, and learn tips for improving their own questioning skills in various instructional situations.

 How can you plan learning?
 How can you plan class meetings that encourage and enkindle learning in and with your students, however diverse they might be?
 This workshop explores the stakes of these questions and possible cross-disciplinary responses to them.
 We will consider dynamic, creative approaches to planning and leading activities that seek to engender learning and achieve various kinds of learning objectives.
 The seminar will be in workshop format, so participants should bring a lesson plan from a class or discussion section that they have taught (or will teach, or would like to teach).